France on strike: Unions say ‘non’ to higher pension age

 Left-wing lawmakers say companies and the wealthy should pitch in more to finance the pension system.

-France’s eight main unions and five youth organizations will meet on Tuesday evening to decide about the next steps of the mobilization.

-Angela Charlton in Paris, and Barbara Surk in Nice, contributed to this story.
+Angela Charlton and Jade Le Deley in Paris, and Barbara Surk in Nice, contributed to this story.